kieselsteini/PiXL-old/README.md

 * **Ready-to-go package** just create a "game.lua" and you are ready to go
 * **Portability** using SDL2 it will run on Windows, MacOS X, Linux and other platforms
-* **Easy Distribution** on Windows you need only PiXL.exe / SDL2.dll and your game.lua file
+* **Easy Distribution** on Windows you need only PiXL.exe, SDL2.dll, LICENSES.txt and your data?.pak files

 ## Documentation

-On start PiXL will load and execute the file "game.lua".
-This behaviour can be overwritten with the **-file** parameter.
-See "Parameter" section below for more details.
+PiXL will try to open *data0.pak* to *data9.pak* on startup.
+Those PAK files are Quake 1 PAK files, which are easy to write and read and can contain multiple files.
+Note that higher number *dataN.pak* files have precedence over lover number PAK archives for searching files.
+Then PiXL will try to open *game.lua* either from the current directory or inside of the PAK files and compile it.
+When compilation and initial execution was ok, the main loop will start.
+The main loop will call the *init()* function once and the *update()* function for every frame.

 ## Callbacks